libdynd/libdynd/documents/multidim_kernels.md

 1 or equal to the size of the dst dimension, broadcasting or copying can be done.

-The sequence of calls which occur when the kernel is called are as follows:
+The sequence of calls which occur when the kernel is called, assuming all single instead of strided kernels, are as follows:

 <table>
     <tr>